Abdullahshahzad1/hello-world/README.md

 # hello-world
 My First Repository
-Hey Whatsup EveryOne, Its AAdee here a new programmer.
+Hey Whatsup EveryOne, Its Aadee here a new programmer.
 Just want to Enhance my knowledge and Skills :)